crust87/Android-PrivacyActivity/README.md

 If set lock, call password activity when you back from home or screen of.
 See the code and mark your way. and....
 I don't think it work well on lollipop..

-if you want to use this one fix it.
+if you want to use this one fix PrivacyActivity.java Line 74.

-PrivacyActivity.java Line 74
+This code for detecting application change by recent list. but getRunningTasks is deprecated. find other way and let me know how you fix it.
 ```java
 @Override
 public void onStop() {